-The study is associated with several short periods of intense clinical monitoring with frequent site visits (up to two times a day) and blood examinations.
+For patients assigned to the immunization group the study is associated with several short periods of intense clinical monitoring with frequent site visits (up to two times a day) and blood examinations.
+For patients assigned to the control group intensive monitoring is limited to once during a period of two to four weeks.
 As it is unpredictable when subjects will develop a positive qPCR or thick blood smear, it is impossible to state the exact number of site visits and blood examinations.
-However, the maximum number of site visits and blood examinations will be 61.
-The maximum amount of collected blood over the period of 8 months will be 1000 mL.
-Additionally, periodical physical examinations will be performed and the subject is asked to complete a diary.
+However, the maximum number (in case a subject does not develop a positive qPCR or blood smear) of site visits and blood examinations in the immunization group will be 70.
+In both groups the maximum amount of collected blood over the period of 8 months will be 1200 mL.
+In addition immunization group will undergo leukapheresis twice and in both groups periodical physical examinations will be performed and the subject is asked to complete a diary.